andreshermoso/network/Readme.md

 ## Professional Experience – Network Infrastructure Design & Deployment

 __In 2006,__ I was hired by Thales Nederland B.V.
-(Venezuela office) to lead the implementation of a Local Area Network (LAN) for a newly constructed two-story office building with 48 independent workspaces.
+(Caribbean region office) to lead the implementation of a Local Area Network (LAN) for a newly constructed two-story office building with 48 independent workspaces.

 My responsibilities included: